Help us improve your experience.

 18.1R1

-Starting in Junos OS Release 18.1R1, a client application can also replace all configuration data in an ephemeral configuration database instance with new data.
+Starting in Junos OS Release 18.1R1, a client application can replace all configuration data in an ephemeral configuration database instance with new data.